-Prerequisite: completion of 10.0 units including CHYS 2208, 2209, 2251 and PSYC 2222

-Field experience in settings for children and youth with diverse needs in conjunction with seminars which relate the experiences to theories and methods of working with children and youth with diverse needs.
+Prerequisite: completion of 10.0 units including CHYS 2208, 2209, one of CHYS 2251/3351/4451, PSYC 2222 and admission to the Bachelor of Arts (Child and Youth Study) Field experience in settings for children and youth with diverse needs in conjunction with seminars which relate the experiences to theories and methods of working with children and youth with diverse needs.
 Placements are completed on Tuesdays and Thursdays.
 Note: Students may not enrol in any other daytime courses on these days.
 Students who have received credit for CHYS 2252 may not take this course for credit.